zhaoyul/aposd-vs-clean-code/README.md

 **UB:**

-It's very true that there is important information that is not, or cannot, be expresssed in code.
+It's very true that there is important information that is not, or cannot be, expresssed in code.
 That's a failure.
 A failure of our languages, or of our ability to use them to express ourselves.
 In every case a comment is a failure of our ability to use our languages to express our intent.

 And we fail at that very frequently, and so comments are a necessary evil.
 If we had the perfect programming language TM we would never write another comment.